 12 hours from the following (Minimum one course with CNST prefix):

 - CNST 426 - Mechanical and Electrical Construction Applications 3 hrs

 - CNST 427 - Industrial Construction 3 hrs

 - CNST 437 - Environmental Construction Contracting 3 hrs

 - CNST 438 - Fundamentals of Land Development 3 hrs

-- CNST 446 - Senior Seminar on Professional Issues in Engineering, Technology and Construction 1 hr
+- CNST 446 - Professional Issues and Ethics in Project Management 1 hr

 - CNST 479 - Special Topics 3 hrs